 If your application modernization strategy centers around cloud, don't confuse metrics like response time with performance.
 Pay attention to cloud costs, which largely reflect performance optimization.
 If you spend more on cloud resources for your app than you would to maintain it on premises, that's a sign the app has underlying performance issues.

-Containers create a similar challenge.
-They enable you to deploy an app in an isolated, lightweight virtual environment without the overhead of traditional VMs, which leaves more resources available for app use.
+Containers deploy an app in an isolated, lightweight virtual environment without the overhead of traditional VMs running on hypervisors, which leaves more resources available for app use.

 If you refactor a monolithic application to run as microservices in a loosely coupled architecture, the apps, in theory, can take advantage of greater, more finely controlled scalability, resilience against security intrusions and more seamless updates.

 Yet, when you move a legacy app to a microservices architecture, some thorny performance risks can arise.
 Unlike monolithic apps, microservices typically rely on the network to communicate with each other via APIs.
 Network problems or poorly written APIs can quickly degrade performance.
-Think carefully about where you host each microservice to optimize communication and ensure high performance.
+Think carefully about where you host each microservice and how you optimize communication between them to improve performance.